What is a 4xx status code?

 417 Expectation Failed

-This error typically arises when the client sets specific expectations that the server is either incapable of or unwilling to fulfil.
+It happens when the client sets specific expectations in the "Expect" header that the server is either incapable of or unwilling to fulfil.

 422 Unprocessable Entity

-Some possible causes of a 422 Unprocessable Entity error include:
+Some possible causes include:

-The submitted data contains values that do not meet the server's validation requirements, such as a date in the wrong format or a string that is too long.
+The submitted data contains values that do not meet the server's validation requirements such as a date in the wrong format or a string that is too long.

 425 Too Early